Melbourne’s Best Drama Classes For Kids

 Melbourne's prestigious NIDA has it all!

-Your child can choose from a range of classes, including acting for screen and acting for the stage, as well as various acting-related writing and production-focused classes.
+NIDA is one of the most prestigious acting schools in Australia offering a range of workshops and classes for children, as well as regular school holiday programs, including acting for the screen and acting for the stage, as well as various acting-related writing and production-focused classes.

 Some of the workshops are audition-based, while others are open to anyone keen to explore drama as a way to unleash their own creativity.
 There are different age-based options that start from kindergarten age, right through to adults.